-- There are some so-called pseudo-Boolean solvers using (subset of) cutting planes reasoning - Seems hard to make competitive with CDCL - Roadblock 1: Given CNF input, solvers cannot discover and use cardinality constraints (too limited form of addition) - But given helpful encoding, solvers can do really well (e.g., PHP formulas and zero-one designs) [BLLM14]
+- Roadblock 1: Given CNF input, solvers cannot discover and use cardinality constraints (too limited form of addition) - But given more helpful encoding, solvers can do really well (e.g., PHP and zero-one design formulas) [BLLM14]

-- There are some so-called pseudo-Boolean solvers using (subset of) cutting planes reasoning - Seems hard to make competitive with CDCL - Roadblock 1: Given CNF input, solvers cannot discover and use cardinality constraints (too limited form of addition) - But given helpful encoding, solvers can do really well (e.g., PHP formulas and zero-one designs) [BLLM14] - Roadblock 2(?): Solvers seem inefficient for systems of inequalities that have rational but not integral solutions (too limited form of division?)
+- Roadblock 1: Given CNF input, solvers cannot discover and use cardinality constraints (too limited form of addition) - But given more helpful encoding, solvers can do really well (e.g., PHP and zero-one design formulas) [BLLM14] - Roadblock 2(?): Solvers seem inefficient for systems of inequalities that have rational but not integral solutions (too limited form of division?)

-- There are some so-called pseudo-Boolean solvers using (subset of) cutting planes reasoning - Seems hard to make competitive with CDCL - Roadblock 1: Given CNF input, solvers cannot discover and use cardinality constraints (too limited form of addition) - But given helpful encoding, solvers can do really well (e.g., PHP formulas and zero-one designs) [BLLM14] - Roadblock 2(?): Solvers seem inefficient for systems of inequalities that have rational but not integral solutions (too limited form of division?) - Not well understood at all work in progress
+- Roadblock 1: Given CNF input, solvers cannot discover and use cardinality constraints (too limited form of addition) - But given more helpful encoding, solvers can do really well (e.g., PHP and zero-one design formulas) [BLLM14] - Roadblock 2(?): Solvers seem inefficient for systems of inequalities that have rational but not integral solutions (too limited form of division?) - Fail on, e.g., even colouring formulas [Mar06] for no good reason - Not well understood at all work in progress